Package 'immApex'

 Description

-Use this to generate a position-probability or weight matrix for a set of given sequences.
+Generates a position-probability (PPM) or position-weight (PWM) matrix from a set of biological sequences.

 Usage